Uncannly/uncannly/README.md

 | addition          | `integral-sum`     | `mean-arithmetic` |

 1) `integral-product`: the probability from each phoneme to the next is continuously multiplied.
-2) `integral-sum`: the probability from each phoneme to the next is continuously added (except that it's actually 1 minus each probability which gets summed, scoring and filtering ascendingly).
+2) `integral-sum`: the probability from each phoneme to the next is continuously added (except that it's actually 1 minus each probability which gets summed, and then the reciprocal of that number so that we can sort the same direction as the other three methods).
 3) `mean-geometric`: like the integral product except that the nth root of the result is taken, where n is the number of phonemes up to that point.
 4) `mean-arithmetic`: just the average of all probabilies thus far.